Ringa Tapahi Mīti

 - Apprentice butchers usually start on minimum wage.

-- Experienced butchers earn about $22 an hour.
+- Experienced butchers and managers can earn up to $44 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information